hpe-storage/co-deployments/helm/charts/hpe-csi-info-metrics/README.md

 The `acceptEula` value must be set to `true`, confirming your acceptance of the [HPE End User License Agreement](https://www.hpe.com/us/en/software/licensing.html).

 ## Installation

+It's beneficial to understand how certain `Service` annotations and labels affect the deployment of the HPE CSI Info Metrics Provider.
+Visit the [official documentation](https://scod.hpedev.io/csi_driver/metrics.html) to learn more.

 ### Add the HPE Storage Helm Repo